PMN-2

 Main charge: 100g TNT/RDX

-The PMN-2 detonator is integral but the booster charge screws into the base.
+The arming process cannot be reversed.
+The PMN-2 detonator cannot be safely emoved from the casing but the booster charge screws into the base and can be removed with a square key.
+This should prevent the initiation of the detonator passing a shock wave into the main charge, but the detonator is still large enough to disrupt the casing and may cause injury.
 The HE charge is entirely on the side of the mine opposite the arming pin (it is lacquered black in the picture above).
 To destroy the mine with a small explosive charge, the charge must be placed on the side adjacent to the HE charge.

-The picture below shows the parts of the pressure plate.
+The picture below shows the separated mine and the components of the pressure plate.

-Although a complex mine (which often means 'unreliable') the PMN-2 remains functional in most ground conditions for many years.
+Although a complex mine (which often means 'unreliable') the PMN-2 can remain functional in some ground conditions for many years.
+The casing is UV stable, but the rubber covering the pressure plate does atrophy when exposed for long periods.

 HOME